Fast, Versatile Energy Storage

 The International Energy Agency estimates that in order to limit global warming to below 2°C, the capacity of storage connected to the grid worldwide should increase from 140 GW in 2014 to 450 GW by 2050.

-Our technology will provide balancing services on transmission grids as well as appealing to network-constrained users and operators, distribution networks and major power users seeking a reliable, fast response, and long-term means of storing power.
+Our technology will provide balancing services on transmission grids as well as appealing to network-constrained users and generators, distribution networks and major power users seeking a reliable, fast response, and long-term means of storing power.

 The Gravitricity technology is inherently durable and flexible.
 Where ever it is deployed it will provide balancing services such as Frequency Response and Reserve to the high voltage transmission grid in the region.
 It can also be sited at locations where energy storage is particularly required: on constrained distribution grids, behind customer meters, and on micro-grids where the technology can provide long-term system balancing.